buildbot/buildbot/www/guanlecoja/README.md

 #### --notests

-In some environments where it is hard to install phantomjs, or setup xvfb (old systems, or Paas build environment), it might be suitable to just not run the tests, and only run the build part.
+In some environments where it is hard to install Chrome or Chromium 59+, it might be suitable to just not run the tests, and only run the build part.
 In those case, just run:

 ```
 gulp prod --notests